 "There are things I need of you.
 Things you may not understand, and may not wish to do, but please, do not make the same mistakes I did [...]
 Human nature sealed my downfall.
 My name is Philip.
 If we are lucky, then by the time you receive this, I will be dead.
 If fate frowns, we all perish"

 In The Reconstruction, Falitza allegedly destroyed her mind by "peering into the unknown".
 Subverted, though — it's Obfuscating Insanity.
 She was so sick of being "little miss perfect" that she staged the whole thing to get thrown into Sanctifel.

-In Dark Souls, the final part of Big Hat Logan's storyline if you rescue him and learn all of his sorceries has him going insane and becoming Hollowed while trying to decipher and duplicate the spells of Seath the Scaleless, the dragon progenitor of sorcery.
+In Dark Souls, the final part of Big Hat Logan's storyline if you rescue him and learn all of his sorceries has him going insane while trying to decipher and duplicate the spells of Seath the Scaleless, the dragon progenitor of sorcery.

-In Mass Effect 3, the Leviathan DLC has the Leviathan admonish Shepard for not turning back when they warned them, managing to uncover the location they've spent millions of years trying to hide, but even worse, having the sheer audacity to decide to venture into the depths of an ocean on an alien world, simply to confront them face-to-face!
+In Mass Effect 3, the Leviathan DLC has the Leviathan admonish Shepard for not turning back when they warned them, managing to uncover the location they've spent over a billion years trying to hide, but even worse, having the sheer audacity to decide to venture into the depths of an ocean on an alien world, simply to confront them face-to-face!

 Leviathan: You have come too far!

 Played hilariously in the second Professor Layton game.
 One of the failed tea recipes leads to a startled Luke informing us that there is smoke rising from the cup, to which Layton responds, 'This is clearly a tea that should not have been.'